jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 ### The Scripts

-Let me first give a shout out to Dalmiro Grañas (he's on the support staff at Octopus Deploy, and is awesome!).
+A special thank you to Dalmiro Grañas (he's on the support staff at Octopus Deploy, and is awesome!).
 The RegisterTentacle.ps1 was from him.
 I can't remember exactly where it is on the interwebs, but I must give credit where credit is due.
-I've modified it to suit my needs.
+I've modified it to suit my needs!

 ##### RegisterTentacle.ps1